rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-07-09-introducing-TeamBarcelonaDuo.md

 title: Introducing Team Barcelona Duo
 layout: post
 created_at: Mon July 09 2018
-permalink: blog/introducing-TeamBarcelonaDuo
+permalink: blog/2018-07-09-introducing-TeamBarcelonaDuo
 current: blog
 author: Lori and Amalia
 twitter: HarlemExpat
 categories:
 - student-posts
 ---
 Hello everyone, we are Lori and Amalia, two amazing ex-sociologist turned programmers.
 We are Team BarcelonaDuo.
-We met at [codebar](https://codebar.io/) <br> and are currently organizers there.
+We met at [codebar](https://codebar.io/) and are currently organizers there.

 Codebar is a non-profit organization that runs workshops for underrepresented groups in tech.
 The aim is to increase interest and diversity in programming.